 The enclosure gates were opened in hopes that the packs would leave from that opening.
 After several days of observation biologists noticed that the wolves were avoiding the gate and spending most of their time in the back portion of the enclosures.
 The wolves felt so comfortable, and spent so much time in the rear area of the enclosures that the area became known as the "comfort zone."

-The wolves learned that when humans arrived, they entered through
+area.
+The wolves learned that when humans arrived, they entered

-the gate, and considered the gate area as "human territory".
+through the gate, and considered the gate area as "human